freetown113/birds_eye_view/README.md

 # Bird's eye view

 This project is about to get *segmentation mask* of one particular class - **Road** in this case.
-And transform *frontal view* of this object taken from the camera into *topdown (bird's eye)* view.<br>
+And transform *frontal view* of this object taken from the camera into *top down (bird's eye)* view.<br>

 **Input:** Original image taken from the camera (3 channels image).
 Camera's parameters(intrinsics, distortion coefficients).<br>
-**Output:** Segmentation mask (1 channel image) perspective transformed to topdown view.
+**Output:** Segmentation mask (1 channel image) perspective transformed to top down view.

 ### About
 >
 > - *Segmentation algorithm* was taken from https://github.com/open-mmlab/mmsegmentation
 > - There are 3 different perspective transformation algorithms in the project:
->  1. `projector_initial.py` contains mix of opencv functions and manual operations with numpy arrays.
+>  1. `projector_initial.py` contains a mix of opencv functions and manual operations with numpy arrays.
 >  2. `projector_opencv.py` contains transformation method based purely on opencv functions.
->  3. `projector_alternative.py` contains manual perspective transformation method.
+>  3. `projector_alternative.py` contains a manual perspective transformation method.
-> - Interfaces of all methods are the same, so any of them can be use interchangebly.
-One just need to chnage import module in line 4 of `main.py` file.
+> - Interfaces of all methods are the same, so any of them can be used interchangeably.
+One just need to change import module in line 4 of `main.py` file.

 ### Prepare
 >